top of page

 Here are some of the most important lessons learned

-Treat the operating model as a product, with Team Leads & Execs as the product team.
-This meant we were always inspecting and adapting the model across the program to meet the shifting needs of the business, stakeholders and customers.
+Treat the operating model as a product, with team leads & execs as the product team.
+This meant we were always inspecting and adapting the model across the program to meet the shifting needs of the business, stakeholders, and customers.

 Our teams spanned IST, CET, Europe time zones, which made collaboration difficult at critical times.
-So we split teams into no more than 2 timezones and no less than 4 hours overlap.
-But only where we were able to ensure all full stack roles were present.
+So we split teams into no more than 2 time zones and no less than 4 hours overlap.
+But only where we were able to ensure all full-stack roles were present.

 ------